sahilrajput03/sahilrajput03/articles/prompts.md

 5. Read from that url so I can ask questions about it and do not output anything until I ask questions.

+6. Whenever you finish please use `say` cli to say message aloud to me so I'm alerted when you're done.
+Usage: `say -v Rishi -r 200 "Hi"`

 Footnotes: ([Source of 3](https://x.com/pmarca/status/2051374498994364529))

 <style>